tatami-galaxy/Caricatures/docs/docs/rdnotes.md

 - Checked install path in python with: print(pyvene.__file__)

 30/07/2024
-- Creating Causal Model for SCAN in Experiements>Notebooks
+- Creating Causal Model for SCAN in Experiments>Notebooks

+29/07/2024
+- Reading Ujan's causal model file and analysis
+- Creating new Causal Model

+02/09/2024
+- Read COGS Paper
+- Block: PCFG not available for causal model